 Green offers a wide palette of hues, ranging from the vibrant yellow-green of a spring leaf to subtle gray-green, olive, and moss colors.
-All over the world, the color green makes a statement about where people live.
+All around the world, the color green makes a statement about where people live.

-Earthy greens blend well with natural woodsy settings and are often used on bungalows and rustic shingle style houses.
-Dark forest or pine green is a traditional color for shutters and trim on many Colonial and Victorian-era houses.
-For a modern or Art Deco house, bright lime green can add pizazz.
+Earthy greens blend well with natural woodsy settings and are often used on bungalows and rustic shingle-style houses.
+Dark forest or pine green is a traditional color for shutters and trim on many colonial and Victorian-era houses.
+For a modern or art deco house, bright lime green can add pizazz.
 Add a touch of blue, and the color will turn a vivid turquoise.
 Choosing exterior paint colors is difficult, but the process can be fun when considering the global choices of green.

 01 of 12